In the state of Alabama, a DUI arrest can stick with you and a conviction may negatively affect your future standing in court.

 Mandatory Probation

 A mandatory probation of 2 years is required for misdemeanor DUI convictions.
-For a felony conviction, this increases to 5 years probation.
+Undoubtedly, there is an increase for a felony conviction – up to 5 years probation.

 During the probationary period, an offender will be required to complete a court-approved substance abuse course.
 This is a standard requirement in the state of Alabama for all alcohol or drug related convictions, commonly known as a Court Referral Program.

-In addition, a defendant may be required to undergo random alcohol and drug screenings, or be prohibited from the purchase or consumption of alcohol.
+In addition, a defendant may be required to undergo random alcohol and drug screenings.
+In this case, they are prohibited from the purchase or consumption of alcohol.

 Failure in attendance or completion of the program or screenings are reported to the sentencing court.
-This can lead to probation revocation, fines or jail time.
+Consequently, this can lead to probation revocation, fines or jail time.

 Possible Jailtime

 Any misdemeanor or felony DUI conviction has the potential to result in up to 12 months in jail for a misdemeanor conviction.
-A felony offense can mean up to 10 years in prison.
+On the other hand, felony offense can mean up to 10 years in prison.

-On a second offense, there is a mandatory 5 days in jail; which increases to 60 days on a third offense.
-This doubles to a respective 10 and 120 days if convicted of aggravated DUI – resulting from a breath test of .15% or higher.
+On a second offense, there is a mandatory 5 days in jail.
+This increases to 60 days on a third offense.
+In any case, this doubles to a respective 10 and 120 days if convicted of aggravated DUI – resulting from a breath test of .15% or higher.

 Fines and Court Fees

-Monetarily, a DUI conviction can cost the offender upwards of $10,100 in fines depending on the court and the severity of the offense.
-Defendants will be required to pay court fees on top of the fines.
+A DUI conviction can cost the offender upwards of $10,100 in fines depending on the court and the severity of the offense.
+In addition, defendants will be required to pay court fees on top of the fines.

 In a municipal court, a defendant can be fined up to $5,000 for any level of offense.
 A state court can result in fines from $600 to $10,100 depending on the severity of the offense: